How does burial insurance work?

 Is burial insurance worth it?

-According to the National Funeral Directors Association, the median cost of a funeral in 2019 was $7,640.
-So if you're on a tight budget and can't afford a standard life insurance policy, funeral insurance can provide you with the coverage you need to handle major end-of-life expenses.
+According to the National Funeral Directors Association, the median cost of a funeral with viewing and burial in 2021 was $7,848.
+So if you're on a tight budget and can't afford a standard life insurance policy, burial insurance can provide you with the coverage you need to handle major end-of-life expenses.
 However, if you already have savings set aside for your end-of-life expenses and you want an affordable policy designed to support your loved ones if you die unexpectedly, a term life insurance policy may be more suitable than burial insurance.

 Does term life insurance cover funeral costs?